mp268501/mp268501.github.io/_posts/2025-03-06-benchmarks-standardized-testing-ai-education.markdown

 ### The Allure (and Illusion) of Measurement

 The core idea behind both AI benchmarks and standardized tests is understandable.
 We want to know if AI models are getting "smarter," just like we want to know if our students are learning.
 On its face, this sounds reasonable, but in education in America 8th grade math and literacy scores haven’t improved in a meaningful manner in 60 years.
 Yes, read that again.
-When the annual "test scores are down" articles come out, look at two things: 1. the trend line dating back as far as you can see (for NAEP that's 1973) and 2. where do the averages fall and what does that mean?
+When the articles come out every year about "test scores are down", look at two things:
+1. the trend line dating back as far as you can see (for NAEP that's 1973) and
+2. where do the averages fall and what does that mean?
 When you look at both you see next to no progress, and an average that means the majority of students are going to fail out of or just scrape by the high school math curriculum.

+It doesn't have to be this way.
 Yet we continue to test the ever loving shit out of students at all levels.
 I remember kindergarten kids crying at the pre-test they had to take the first week of school as a part of the broader testing complex that now exists.
 Traumatizing five year olds, not exactly the best practice for creating a learning environment.

-So we have managed to make no real gains, and create a testing-industrial complex that has real, unintended, negative consequences.
+So over multiple generations we have managed to make no real gains, and create a testing-industrial complex that does have real, unintended yet negative consequences.

 Standardized tests aren't just used to measure student learning.
 By extension, they're used to measure teacher effectiveness.
 Phrases like "quality teachers make the difference" and “every student deserves a quality teacher” are hard to dispute.
 They are good sound bites!
 Grifters like Vivek are still out there using them today.
 Give me a few paragraphs and you'll see why this is pretty stupid.

 This hasn't led to quality teachers for every student.
 What it has led to is a very American thing.
 Entrench an ineffective system in the name of quality and accountability.
-Unlike say, the Japanese, who focus on building a better system.
-It all feels very 1970s/1980s U.S. auto manufacturing compared to Japanese quality.
+Unlike say, the Japanese, who focus on building a better system to achieve quality.
+It all feels very 1970s/1980s U.S. auto manufacturing.

 Bill Gates, a man whose wealth and work need no introduction, bought into this American idea of teacher quality.
-The genesis I can't say, but he published an article on it in 2010 that kicked all of this off.
+The genesis I can't say, but he published an article in 2010 that kicked all of this off.
 We can fast forward to 2016 and read the RAND report on the $575 million initiative the Gates Foundation launched based on this premise.
 The result?
 A resounding, [expensive failure][rand-gates].
 Not only did it not improve student outcomes, in many cases, it actively harmed them.

 ![4 Panel Padme Anakin Star Wars meme about Anakin doing something bad](/assets/prequel.jpg)

 The push for 'teacher quality' was too strong of a siren song so it spread across the country well before the 2016 RAND report dropped.
 I was in the classroom during this time.
 It was something I bet anyone who has worked in an organization of size can relate to.
-Some top-down fuckery that sucks all of the oxygen out of the room, takes a ton of time, doesn't overlap much if at all with the real work or improvement you need to do for your job, and most people end up paying lip service to.
+Some top-down fuckery that sucks all of the oxygen out of the room, takes a ton of time, and doesn't overlap much if at all with the real work or improvement you need to do for your job.

 The real bitch of all of this is that a person with an iota of experience in other industries or perhaps even someone who has picked up a book and read some history could easily see parallels that showed how bad of an idea this was before it even began.
 In 2015 I remember nodding along as I read the  [HBR article about performance management at Deloitte][hbr-deloitte].
 They put some hard numbers to something that everyone knows, performance management is a major time suck and divorced from actual performance or employee improvement.
 Education was doubling down on a heavyweight performance management system at this exact time thanks to Gates and the push for 'teacher quality.'